Download FREE copy of

 Even in situations where you feel like you haven’t committed a crime and were merely trying to alleviate some pain or anxiety, the courts will see it as possession and charge you accordingly.
 Don’t give up one minute of your freedom for an innocent mistake by trying to fight the charges alone.

 Contact an aggressive prescription drug defense attorney right away if you have been charged with possession of a controlled substance without a prescription.

-The Hampton Law Firm will fight diligently to ensure the best possible outcome for you, and your continued freedom.
-At The Hampton Law Firm, you have the opportunity to work with a criminal defense team of former prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in Tarrant County and the courts of North Texas.
+The Hampton Criminal Defense Attorneys, PLLC will fight diligently to ensure the best possible outcome for you, and your continued freedom.
+At The Hampton Criminal Defense Attorneys, PLLC, you have the opportunity to work with a criminal defense team of former prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in Tarrant County and the courts of North Texas.
 Call now for a free consultation at 817-877-5200

 How To Get Started On Your Defense